googlegenomics/readthedocs/auth_requirements.rst

 * To access private data or to make any write calls, an API request needs to be authenticated with OAuth.
 * Read-only calls to public data only require an API key to identify the calling project.
 (OAuth will also work)

-Some APIs have not yet been implemented, and others are still in the testing phase.
+Some APIs are still in the testing phase.
 The following lays out where each API call stands and also indicates whether a call supports requests without OAuth.